Safety system testing: The systems we absolutely must not break

 What the simulator demonstrates about safety security

-Testing the safety PLC in the simulator reveals several security concerns common in real safety systems:
+Testing the relays in the lab reveals several security concerns common in real safety and protection systems:

 Lack of authentication

-Neither S7 nor Modbus access to the safety PLC requires authentication:
+Modbus access to the relays requires no authentication:

-Finding: If attacker reaches safety system network, they have complete read access to safety logic and current safety states.
+Finding: If an attacker reaches the control network, they have read access to the protection logic and the current trip state, and write access to both.

 Information disclosure